lazycodersllc/lazytasks-project-task-management/readme.txt

 6. **Dashboard**

 == Changelog ==

+= 1.0.8 - 2025-01-22 =
+* New: Implemented enhanced API response messages.
+* Upgrade: Updated the API route namespace.
+* Upgrade: Modified the dashboard design for improved usability.

 = 1.0.4 - 2024-09-26 =
 * New: Workspace, project, section, task, and sub-task can now be deleted